 We’ve had great fun this summer visiting some of our favorite beaches.
-Now that my kids are old enough not to eat the actual sand, we’ve decided to make our own version of sand… and it tastes amazing!
-The recipe for these sand cakes is one that I remember tearing out of a magazine years ago (something ancient, like 2002!)
+Now that my kids are old enough not to eat the actual sand, we’ve decided to make our own version of sand… this sand cakes recipe tastes amazing!
+The sand cakes recipe idea I remember tearing out of a magazine years ago (something ancient, like 2002!)
 I fully remember, thinking that it was the type of sweet I wanted to save and make for my kids one day.

 The sand is just Nilla Wafers processed in a blender!
 Genius idea for a simple afternoon treat…

-To make these sand cakes you’ll need; One box of Nilla Wafers, 1 8oz container of Cool Whip, 2 3oz packages of cream cheese, 1 4oz package of vanilla instant pudding mix, 1 1/2 cups milk, 1 teaspoon vanilla extract.
+For the sand cake recipe you’ll need; One box of Nilla Wafers, 1 8oz container of Cool Whip, 2 3oz packages of cream cheese, 1 4oz package of vanilla instant pudding mix, 1 1/2 cups milk, 1 teaspoon vanilla extract.

-Start my making the “sand” and set it aside in a bowl.
+Start by making the “sand” and set it aside in a bowl.

 Leaving up to 99% less residue, PAM is your ally in the kitchen and allows you to save time during prep and clean up.